ustaxcourt/ef-cms/docs/team-process.md

 4. `docker`: Update [docker base image](https://hub.docker.com/r/cypress/base/tags?page=1&name=14.) if an update is available for the current node version the project is using.

-#### Validating Updates
--  After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!
-    - Be sure the deploy runs a migration to verify the updates do not affect the migration workflow.

 #### Caveats
 - `cypress`: Do not upgrade past 8.5.0 as anything above that version will cause the "Failed to connect to bus" [error](https://trello.com/c/iuq0gJ6P/1008-ci-error-failed-to-connect-to-the-bus).